VincentNLOBJ/PyPVR/README.md

   <img src="https://github.com/user-attachments/assets/187425e7-e73a-4b8c-801b-ee2126db0e30">
 </p>

-# PyPVR - Unofficial PVR Image Tool
+# PyPVR - Python PVR Image Tool

 `PyPVR` is a modern tool written in Python for encoding / decoding PowerVR2 images used by `SEGA Dreamcast` and `SEGA Naomi`.
+Please note PyPVR is an unofficial tool, with no relation to SEGA, PowerVR or any thrid part involved in hardware / software development.

 Originally made for Blender [NaomiLib addon](https://github.com/NaomiMod/blender-NaomiLib), `PyPVR` is now a standalone tool designed for beginners / experienced modders.<p></p>